pnp/modernization/Solutions/PageTransformationUI/docs/deploymentguide.md

 ## Preparation

-- Ensure you are using the developer build or December 2018 version of [PnP PowerShell](https://docs.microsoft.com/en-us/powershell/sharepoint/sharepoint-pnp/sharepoint-pnp-cmdlets?view=sharepoint-ps)
+- Ensure you are using the developer build or December 2018 or later version of [PnP PowerShell](https://docs.microsoft.com/en-us/powershell/sharepoint/sharepoint-pnp/sharepoint-pnp-cmdlets?view=sharepoint-ps)

 ## Step 1: Setup the Azure side